heavywater/sensu-lxc-demo/README.md

 Experiment with the various vagabond commands and report back what breaks, [github issues](https://github.com/heavywater/sensu-lxc-demo/issues) are great.

-Note that lxc commands are run under the hood, these require root privileges so `sudo vagabond ...` will be needed
+Note that lxc commands are run under the hood, so vagabond uses sudo to do it's thing.

 From here it's containers all the way down.